Dharun235/RA_2025/Documentation of work.md

 # **15/04/2025**
 - Worked from 9 to 12.
 - Website optimization for Ilaria experiment using JS and flask.
 Have to create pages for individual tasks.
 - Mohammad website is to be updated with new information.
+Website host - ssh.strato.de and username -  570617047.swh.strato-hosting.eu and port - 22
 ---